-Standard year(s): 12th Grade Course Type: Required: Senior Seminar Prerequisite: The Global Canon External Exam: None to various readings and texts to broaden and deepen their meanings.
-Coursework will culminate in a senior project: scholars will select a literary theory and use it to analyze a high school text of their choosing in an ~10 page term paper.
+This course is a survey of the main trends in twentieth century literary theory and criticism.
+As scholars engage with prominent theorists, texts, and schools of thought (pyschoanalytic criticism, Marxist criticism, and feminist criticism, among others), they will apply these lenses to various readings and texts to broaden and deepen their meanings.
+Coursework will culminate in a senior project: Scholars will select a literary theory and use it to analyze a high school text of their choosing in a 10-page (approximately) term paper.
 Ultimately, scholars will emerge from this course with a deeper appreciation, understanding, and curiosity about the big questions they have touched on throughout their high school careers: What is literature?
 What factors influence its production?
 How can it be understood?
 And, finally, what is its purpose?